with Marianne Weems

 This program invites those who want to invent new models of creating, presenting, and consuming theater.
 Ideal candidates will be directors, media designers, performers and other artists who have had at least two years working in professional performance contexts and have broad knowledge of contemporary performance practices and the history of experimental theater.
 Students must have experience integrating new media with performance, which should be reflected in a strong portfolio.
 The program is an opportunity to explore avenues outside of traditional theatrical production modes and beyond each student’s individual discipline.

 Students will combine courses from the Digital Arts and New Media program with course offerings in the Theater Arts department.
-Students will participate in studio labs and full productions, develop research methods in performance and theater historiography, and attend seminars with faculty and students from the Isaac Julien Studio Lab and the Playable Games and New Media Program (APGM.)
+Students will participate in studio labs and full productions, develop research methods in performance and theater historiography, and attend seminars with faculty and students from the Isaac Julien Studio Lab and the Playable Games and New Media Program (APGM), and Michael Chemers in Theater Arts.
 The program will culminate a thesis in the form of a fully-resourced professional production.

 Working with Marianne Weems and artists from the New York-based company The Builders Association, the goal is to investigate contemporary languages that allow authors, actors and technologists to collaborate in ways that push beyond our present understanding of theatrical production and reception.